brianhouse/ART212/README.md

 - Discussion and workshop: Twitter

 #### Wednesday 1/26 — ZOOM
-- Project 1: proposals due
+- Reading response due for discussion: [Data & Society, "How to Think About Bots"](https://points.datasociety.net/how-to-think-about-bots-1ccb6c396326)"
 - Workshop: review of for-loops and lists